-KPW's families and homes
+Key police witness' families and homes

-The relevant force(s) should consider whether the families of the KPWs involved should be informed and, if so, this should be done in consultation with the KPW.
+The relevant force(s) should consider whether it is appropriate to contact the families of the KPWs involved and, if so, this should be done in consultation with the KPW.
 The families of KPWs may require extended welfare, medical and professional support from force occupational health and welfare advisers.
-Where contact is made by a force, it will alert families to the possible reactions of those involved in such incidents and afford them the opportunity to discuss this situation.
+Where contact is made by a force, it will alert families to the possible reactions of those involved in such incidents and give them the opportunity to discuss the situation.

-It is important to consider the security of a KPWs home at an early stage.
-The cost of any appropriate measures should be met by the KPWs force.
+It is important to consider the security of a KPW's home at an early stage.
+The cost of any appropriate measures should be met by the witness' force.
 Forces should have a policy on providing security and protecting the identity of KPWs in appropriate cases.